Taiwan tracks Chinese military aircraft, naval ships across country | www.lokmattimes.com

 Taiwan tracks Chinese military aircraft, naval ships across country

-Taipei [Taiwan], June 29 : Taiwan tracked 11 Chinese military aircraft and four naval ships around Taiwan between 6 ...
+Taipei [Taiwan], July 3 : Taiwan tracked at total of 12 Chinese military aircraft and six naval ships around ...

-Taipei [Taiwan], June 29 : Taiwan tracked 11 Chinese military aircraft and four naval ships around Taiwan between 6 am on June 27 (Tuesday) and 6 am on June 28 (Wednesday), reported Taiwan News which the country's Ministry of National Defense (MND).
+Taipei [Taiwan], July 3 : Taiwan tracked at total of 12 Chinese military aircraft and six naval ships around Taiwan between July 2 (Sunday) and July 3 (Monday), reported the country's Ministry of National Defense (MND).

-Out of 11 People's Liberation Army (PLA) aircraft, three were tracked in Taiwan's Air Defence Identification Zone (ADIZ), including one BZK-005 reconnaissance drone that crossed the Taiwan Strait median line in the southwest corner of the zone, according to the MND.
+"12 PLA aircraft and 6 PLAN vessels around Taiwan were detected by 6 a.m.(UTC+8) today.
+R.O.C.
+Armed Forces have monitored the situation and tasked CAP aircraft, Navy vessels, and land-based missile systems to respond these activities.," Taiwan's Defence Ministry said in a tweet.

-One WZ-7 reconnaissance drone and one Harbin Z-9 anti-submarine warfare helicopter were also tracked in the southwest sector of the ADIZ, according to Taiwan News.
+"12 PLA aircraft and 6 PLAN vessels around Taiwan were detected by 6 a.m.(UTC+8) today.
+1 of the detected aircraft had crossed the median line of the Taiwan Strait.
+R.O.C.
+Armed Forces have monitored the situation and tasked CAP aircraft, Navy vessels, and land-based missile systems to respond these activities," the ministry said in a statement.

 Grey zone tactics are defined as "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force," as per Taiwan News.